Old Saybrook Center in Lower Connecticut River Valley Region, Connecticut — The American Northeast (New England)

 Topics.
 This historical marker is listed in this topic list: Waterways & Vessels.
 A significant historical year for this entry is 1862.

 Location.
-41° 17.071′ N, 72° 21.058′ W. Marker is in Old Saybrook, Connecticut, in Middlesex County.
+41° 17.071′ N, 72° 21.058′ W. Marker is in Old Saybrook in Lower Connecticut River Valley Region, Connecticut.
 It is in Old Saybrook Center.
-Marker can be reached from College Street (Connecticut Route 154) east of Fenwick Street, on the left when traveling east.
+It can be reached from College Street (Connecticut Route 154) east of Fenwick Street, on the left when traveling east.
 Located in Fort Saybrook Monument Park.
 Touch for map.
 Marker is in this post office area: Old Saybrook CT 06475, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lighthouses and River Pilots (here, next to this marker); Welcome to Fort Saybrook Monument Park (here, next to this marker); Connecticut Valley Railroad Roundhouse & Turntable Site (a few steps from this marker); The Connecticut Valley Railroad (within shouting distance of this marker); Welcome to Fort Saybrook (within shouting distance of this marker); The Saybrook Bar (within shouting distance of this marker); Fishing on the Connecticut (within shouting distance of this marker); Adriaen Block & New Netherland (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Lighthouses and River Pilots (here, next to this marker); Welcome to Fort Saybrook Monument Park (here, next to this marker); Connecticut Valley Railroad Roundhouse & Turntable Site (a few steps from this marker); The Connecticut Valley Railroad (within shouting distance of this marker); a different marker also named Welcome to Fort Saybrook (within shouting distance of this marker); a different marker also named The Saybrook Bar (within shouting distance of this marker); Fishing on the Connecticut (within shouting distance of this marker); Adriaen Block & New Netherland (within shouting distance of this marker).
 Touch for a list and map of all markers in Old Saybrook.